Alexander Lukashenko: Sixth term (2020–2025)

 On 24 April 2021, Lukashenko announced that he would sign a decree to amend emergency transfer of power.
 "I will sign a decree about how the power in Belarus will be set up.
 If the President is shot the security council will get the power."
 Lukashenko is the head of the Security Council himself; however, his eldest son, Victor Lukashenko, is regarded as its informal leader.
+This move was seen to empower his son, to be in the perfect position to succeed him in the next elections.
 Under current law, the prime minister assumes the presidential powers if the presidency becomes vacant, but Lukashenko said that the prime minister will only become the nominal leader and all decisions would be taken by the 20-person security council, by secret ballot.

-The president is yet to sign the decree and it would also be unconstitutional as Article 89 states how emergency transition of power is set up.
-This move was seen to empower his son, to be in the perfect position to succeed him in the next elections, to also prevent the opposition gaining power and as insurance against a "bad" prime minister.
-It is to note that all Security Council members are Lukashenko's most loyal allies.

 On 5 May 2021, Belarusians in Germany filed a legal complaint against Lukashenko for 'state torture' and 'crimes against humanity.'
 If he enters Germany he risks trial or if convicted and enters Germany faces punishment given by court.
 Lukashenko responded that Germany was not in a position to criticize him, referring to the German Government as the "Heirs of Fascism".
 At the same time, he said that he will not resign, a reversal from his statement in November, but said he will call early presidential elections if and only if the United States does so as well.